ppy/osu-wiki/news/2025/2025-02-21-osumania-7k-world-cup-2025-finals-recap.md

     </audio>
 </div>

 This week, we had LN consistency as the new category for the LN pool, and what better way to introduce our new category than with an osu! original by [Marmalade butcher](https://osu.ppy.sh/beatmaps/artists/220)?
-They composed [CuttingEdgeInsaneArtifact](https://osu.ppy.sh/beatmapsets/2321277#mania/4973089) (LN3), which was then mapped by ::Lung\1P::{ user=8271308 } and [Muses](https://osu.ppy.sh/users/9705896).
+They composed [CuttingEdgeInsaneArtifact](https://osu.ppy.sh/beatmapsets/2321277#mania/4973089) (LN3), which was then mapped by ::Lung\1P::{ user=8271308 } and ::Muses::{ user=9705896 }.
 As the name of the category implies, this pick is all about testing players' consistency in LN prowess.
 This map has a wide range of LN patterning, which also adds another layer of difficulty as players have to be proficient in all of them in order to perform well.

 [![](/wiki/shared/news/2025-02-21-osumania-7k-world-cup-2025-finals-recap/Welkius_banner.jpg)](https://osu.ppy.sh/beatmapsets/2321296#mania/4973158)